-How Much Does an Energy Efficient Custom Home Cost in Grand Rapids, MI?
+How Much Does an Energy Efficient Custom Home Cost in Grand Rapids?

 Energy efficiency has become a major focus within the custom home-building industry in West Michigan.
 While some prospective homeowners may think of that concept simply in terms of potential savings on future utility bills, the benefits of energy-efficient and sustainable home construction are far more widespread.